Is lager beer?

 The word lager comes from the German word lagern, which means "to store".
 Bottom fermentation beers need a longer rest period after the main fermentation that occurs in cold conditions (around 0 degrees) compared to top fermenting beers.
 This rest period (or storage) is called lagering and that is why we call all these beers lager.

 Although there was no knowledge at the time of how of how yeast worked exactly, brewers understood that yeast could be "harvested" at the end of fermentation and then reused, with a stable end result.
-As mentioned before however, this yeast was not isolated until the 19th century.

 A lager top is a drink made from lager, topped up with a dash of lemonade.
 Perfect for summer!
 If you are interested in more beery creations, make sure to check out our beer cocktails.